 Tuition & Financial Aid

-If you are registered for classes, you are responsible for all costs (tuition and fees) associated with your courses.
-Please be aware, if you enroll in courses and decided not to participate, you must notify our office by the appropriate deadlines so that you are no longer responsible for the costs.
+If you are registered for classes, you are responsible for all costs associated with your courses.
+Please be aware, if you enroll in courses and decide not to participate, you must notify our office by the appropriate deadlines so that you are no longer responsible for the costs.

 Visiting Student Tuition Breakdown